Download Catalog (PDF)

 35mm 16mm

-This chilling, vitally important documentary was produced to mark the fortieth anniversary of the liberation of Auschwitz Concentration Camp.
-The film contains unedited, previously-unavailable footage of Auschwitz shot by the Soviet military forces between January 27 and February 28, 1945...
+This chilling, vitally important documentary was produced to mark the 40th anniversary of the liberation of Auschwitz.
+It contains unedited, previously unavailable film footage of Auschwitz shot by the Soviet military forces in 1945 and an interview with the Soviet cameraman.
 More

 Directed by Herbert B. Fredersdorf and Marek Goldstein